Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning: Effective Energy for Stochastic Gradient Learning

 This means that any symmetry or invariance that $F_{\eta,\gamma}$ has must be norm-preserving transformations.
 Essentially, this means that any invariance that is not rotation invariance must disappear.
 The following theorem shows that orthogonal discrete symmetries are preserved.

 \begin{theorem} Let $OO^T = I$.
 If $\ell(x, O\theta) = \ell(x,\theta)$ for any $\theta$ and $x$, then $F_{\eta,\gamma}(O\theta) = F_{\eta,\gamma}(\theta)$ for any $\theta$. \end{theorem}

 Together with the previous result, this shows that when gradient noise or regularization is taken into account, the only relevant remaining symmetries are discrete symmetries.
 This implies that the results that are based on conservation laws for understanding SGD are questionable and can only hold in the toy setting of an infinitesimal learning rate.
 The reason is simple: $F_{\eta, \gamma}$ does not have \textit{robust} invariances at $\eta=\gamma =0$.
 Also, note that had we used a generic matrix learning rate (e.g., with Adam), the orthogonal invariances would also be broken.
-The meaning of discrete symmetries is left to future work.
+The meaning of these discrete symmetries can be understood through a framework similar to that proposed in Ref.~\cite{ziyin2024symmetry} and is left to a future work.